3 High Yielders For Big Upside Moves In Q4

 Pennsylvania REIT (PEI)

-PEI's management lives on a different planet where doing the same thing over and over again produces a different result.
+PEI's management lives on a different planet where doing the same thing over and over again produces different results.
 But the worst performing mall REIT over the last two years is now so far below its intrinsic value (we believe it to be close to $25) and the yield so high that we expect value buyers to step in, with activists not too far behind.

 With a stunning 33% of the float short, one single tier one property sale and buyback could push this stock up 50%.
 Expect management to be asked for the tenth time on the Q3 conference call whether it should still be a public company.